 Multiple parallel works have pointed toward the critical role of astrocytes in spinal CPGs.
 Recent literature has reported that astrocytes in the spinal cord can influence the activity of the spinal motor network.
 Specifically, the excitation of spinal cord astrocytes causes a decline in fictive locomotion frequency \cite{acton2017gliotransmission}.
-Neuroscientists have further illustrated that excited astrocytes suppress the rhythmic locomotion activity by releasing ATP, which is hydrolyzed into adenosine (ADO) immediately.
+Neuroscientists have further illustrated that excited astrocytes suppress the rhythmic locomotion activity by releasing ATP, which is metabolized into adenosine (ADO) immediately.
 Adenosine works as an antagonist of the excitatory neurotransmitter dopamine (DA) in the motor neurons \cite{acton2018modulation}.
 Also, researchers have observed that, in larval zebrafish, the futile swimming effort can activate radial astrocytes, which suppresses continuous unsuccessful attempts \cite{mu2019glia}.
+Further, it is reported that such inhibitory effect of astrocytes on swimming in zebrafish is mediated by a signaling pathway involving ATP - adenosine - $\text{A}_2$ receptor \cite{chen2025norepinephrine}.
 Such results are consistent with the claim that astrocytes play a homeostatic role in the neural system \cite{verkhratsky2018physiology}.
 Driven by such insights, we investigate the homeostatic regulation role of astrocytes in neuromorphic Spiking Neural Network (SNN) based CPG circuits for gait learning in quadruped robots.
-Neuromorphic robotic control has been recently gaining attention due to the promise of enabling low-power edge robotics in resource constrained environments \cite{rostro2015cpg, polykretis2020astrocyte, gutierrez2020neuropod}.
-However, the works remain preliminary with application to simple robotic platforms primarily due to overtly simplistic computational modelling of the biological system.
+Neuromorphic robotic control has been recently gaining attention due to the promise of enabling low-power edge robotics in resource-constrained environments \cite{rostro2015cpg, polykretis2020astrocyte, gutierrez2020neuropod}.
+However, the works remain preliminary with application to simple robotic platforms primarily due to overtly simplistic computational modeling of the biological system, such as single-neuron rhythm generators.
 This work forges stronger connections with neuroscience computational models of CPG and astrocyte regulated synaptic plasticity to develop an algorithmic learning framework for gait emergence in legged robotic locomotion.
 The key distinguishing factors of our work against prior proposals are:

 \textbf{(i) Neuroscience Inspired CPG Formulation:} Based on the bio-inspiration premise that CPG formulations need to have stronger neuroscience correlation in order to harness the efficiency of biological systems, we design a CPG circuit that captures the temporal dynamics of the locomotion unit and inter-limb communication to a much higher degree of detail.
 As shown in the paper, the bio-inspiration route enables us to scale neuromorphic robotic control, for the first time, to quadruped systems.